Travel Postcard: 48 hours in Bucharest

 7 p.m. - There’s no shortage of options for dinner in Lipscani, including French, Turkish, Italian and Hungarian food.
 Caru cu Bere (www.carucubere.ro) is a 19th century brewery that serves traditional Romanian fare under impressive vaulted ceilings and offers sarmale, minced meat wrapped in cabbage, and mamaliga, a polenta-like dish often served with cream and cheese.

-9 p.m. - Take a stroll through the elegant Pasajul Villacrosse and find a cozy place for a nightcap.
+9 p.m. - Take a stroll through the elegant Pasajul Villacrosse and find a cosy place for a nightcap.

 You are spoiled for choice in Lipscani, which is packed with an ever-changing line-up of bars and clubs.
 Mojo has regular live music (www.mojomusic.ro).
 A string of trendy industrial-themed bars dot the area; Atelierul Mecanic, designed to look like a workshop, Papiota as a tailor shop and Energiea as a printing press are well worth a visit.